.ENCRYPTED File Extension

 When the ransomware runs on a user's computer, it encrypts files on the computer and adds the .encrypted extension onto the names of the files.
 The types of files typically targeted include personal documents, images, videos, and backup files, such as .DOCX, .PDF, .PNG, .JPG, .MP4, and .DB files.
 For example, a document.docx file becomes document.docx.encrypted.

 The virus then generates a READ_THIS_TO_DECRYPT.html READ_THIS_TO_DECRYPT.txt file in each folder on the user's computer that contains infected ENCRYPTED files.
-The .HTML or .TXT file contains information explaining the hostile takeover of the user's files and how the user can recover his files by paying a ransom payment.
+The .HTML or .TXT file contains information explaining the hostile takeover of the user's files and how the user can recover their files by paying a ransom payment.